 COVID alert levels and hunting

 Hunting is allowed with very few restrictions under levels 1 and 2.
-However, under level 3 the rules are far more stringent:

 - You can hunt on both private and public conservation land.

 - You should stay in areas readily accessible from your home, either on foot or by vehicle, and you must stick to your bubble.

 - Overnight trips are not allowed.